-Considering a world cruise but have some questions you want answers to before you book?
-In this article, we look at everything you need to know about going on a world cruise, from what to pack to whether you’ll need travel insurance.
+Considering a world cruise but have some questions you want answering before booking?
+In this world cruise guide, we’ll be covering everything you need to know about embarking on a world voyage, from what to pack to whether you’ll need travel insurance:

-We spoke to cruise blogger Danielle Fear, known online as Cruise Miss.
-As a seasoned cruiser, Danielle told us why a world cruise is a great option for travellers: “It's a great option because it allows you to see incredible places and you only ever need to unpack once.
-A world cruise is the ultimate cruising experience, and nothing can quite compare.
+Danielle, cruise blogger at Cruise Miss, is a seasoned cruiser.
+She told us why world cruises are a great option for travellers, “world cruises are a great option because it allows you to see incredible places and you only ever need to unpack once.
+A world cruise is the ultimate cruising experience and nothing can quite compare.
 You meet interesting people, see some of the most stunning destinations on earth and you can do it all in the comfort of your home-away-from-home.”

-When we asked Danielle what everyone should know before booking a world cruise, she had this to say: “You MUST ensure you have the best travel insurance.
+We asked Danielle what advice she would give to first time world cruisers, she said, “you MUST ensure you have the best travel insurance.
 A world cruise will see you travelling for upwards of 3 months and in that time, things can change.
 Take out a good cruise specific policy before you leave, but shop around, don’t just settle for the cheapest quote because it may not always be the best.
 Always disclose any health issues that you have and make sure you tailor the policy to suit your needs.
 Such as adding more baggage cover, gadget cover or activity cover.”

-We recommend International Travel and Healthcare Limited for travel insurance.
-Their specialist policies can cover travellers from 1-99 years old, and, subject to medical screening acceptance, can cover any pre-existing health conditions too.
+We recommend International Travel and Healthcare.
+Their specialist policies cover travellers from 1-99 years old and, subject to medical screening acceptance, can cover any pre-existing health conditions too.

-The term ‘world cruise’ is an ambiguous one and although it often means navigating the globe on a cruise ship, there are many options now that mean you don’t need to do that on every world cruise.
-With passengers being able to book legs of the journey, boomerangs and more, there are plenty of options available.
+The term ‘world cruise’ is an ambiguous one.
+Although it often means navigating the globe on a cruise ship, there are many options now that mean you don’t have to stay the duration.
+With passengers able to book legs of the journey, boomerangs and more, there are plenty of options available.

-We spoke to Adam Coulter, the UK managing editor of Cruise Critic.
-With his vast experience in the cruise industry, and his position as one of the leading voice in the industry we wanted to know why he thought a world cruise was a great option for every type of traveller: ”With its inimitable mix of sustained luxury and R&R and promise of seeing the world on one seamless, unpack-just-once sailing, a world cruise is a perfect choice if you have a lot of time on your hands and want to tick off a large number of bucket-list dream destinations all in one go.
+Adam Coulter, UK Managing Editor of Cruise Critic, has vast experience in the cruise industry.
+He is one of the leading voices in the industry, which is why we wanted to speak to him about world cruises.
+“With its inimitable mix of sustained luxury and R&R and promise of seeing the world on one seamless, unpack-just-once sailing, a world cruise is a perfect choice if you have a lot of time on your hands and want to kick off a large number of bucket-list dream destinations in one go.